rubygems/rfcs/text/0000-ownership-transfer.md

 A gem owner will create `ownership call` as mentioned above.
 Any user will be able to make an `ownership request` to the gems with associated `ownership call`.

 After the `ownership request` is created, any of the existing gem owners should accept the `ownership request`.
-If accepted, the requester will be added as an owner to the gem and will be notified via an email, a new `ownership` record will be created for corresponding _rubygem_ and new owner's _user_id_ and the `ownership calls` associated with the gem will be deleted.
+If accepted, the requester will be added as an owner to the gem and will be notified via an email, a new `ownership` record will be created for corresponding _rubygem_ and new owner's _user_id_.
 The user who accepts the `ownership request` will be tracked in _approver_id_ column.
 The existing owners will get email notification about new owner being added by `ownership request` approval.
 If the gem owner declines the `ownership request`, the requester will be notified via an email of the same.

 ### Rate Limits